-It is the deepest mode after the DEEP mode among the discrimination modes.
-It is recommended especially for relic and coin hunting.
+It is the deepest mode among the discrimination modes.
 It produces good results particularly on clean sites which do not contain waste metal.
-More depth can be obtained on sites which are rocky or contain waste metals by using the ID FILTER and NOTCH FILTER features and swinging the search coil more slowly (one right/left pass per approximately 1 second).
-ID FILTER value is set to 03 as a default value.
+More depth can be obtained on sites which are rocky or contain waste metals by using the ID FILTER feature and swinging the search coil more slowly (one right/left pass per approximately 1 second).
+ID FILTER value is set to 10 as a default value.
 You can modify this value according to the ID of the target you don't want to detect.